 Can Function when Power is Down

 A small generator can keep an oil system running when the power is out.
-Adding a small generator is simple to do, and it’s nice to be able to continue heating your home with your standard heating system instead of propane furnaces or some other type of heater.
+Adding a small generator is simple to do, and it is nice to be able to continue heating your home with your standard heating system instead of propane furnaces or some other type of heater.

 Fuel oil is significantly more expensive than natural gas for the amount of heat that you get from it.
-That being said, it’s generally more affordable than an electric boiler to run because of the sheer amount of heat you get from burning fuel oil compared to the lower amount of heat energy you get from an electric heating element.
-If you live in a section of the country that doesn’t have natural gas available, it makes a lot of sense to go with fuel oil instead.
+That being said, it is generally more affordable than an electric boiler to run because of the sheer amount of heat you get from burning fuel oil compared to the lower amount of heat energy you get from an electric heating element.
+If you live in a section of the country that does not have natural gas available, it makes a lot of sense to go with fuel oil instead.